stormasm/spanish/log/log26.md

 - todo lo que quiero - all that I want
 - todo lo que quiero es estar contigo - all that I want is to be with you
 - Lo único que quiero es estar contigo.
+- Lo único que hay temer es al miedo mismo - The only thing we have to fear is fear itself

 ---